fragonib/ddd-testing-kata/weather/README.md

 ## Run

-You need to set up you OpenWeather APIKEY in your environment
+You need to set up you own OpenWeather APIKEY as environment variable

 ```shell
 export OPENWEATHER_APIKEY=%YOUR_API_KEY%
 ```

 Then you can run the tests:

 ```shell